wong-hl/urop_prototype/exp/embed.md

     import numpy as np
 ```

 This code snippet is loaded directly from github.
-The raw raw version of the code must be used.
+The raw version of the code must be used.

 This performes the Miller-Rabin Primality test.
 The test utilises Fermat's little theorem and that sqaure root 1 modulo n are 1 and -1.